mhostetter/galois/docs/basic-usage/poly-arithmetic.rst

 Standard arithmetic
 -------------------

-After creating a :ref:`polynomial over a finite field <Polynomial Creation>`, nearly any polynomial arithmetic operation can be performed using Python operators.
+After creating a :doc:`polynomial over a finite field <poly>`, nearly any polynomial arithmetic operation can be performed using Python operators.

 In the sections below, the finite field :math:`\mathrm{GF}(7)` and polynomials :math:`f(x)` and :math:`g(x)` are used.